Two Partial Orders for Standard Young Tableaux

-It is easy to see that in general, the box relation implies the dominance relation (see Lemma~\ref{lem-box-to-dom}).
-For the converse, Example~2 in Section~\ref{ex-vertical-strip-necessary} shows that the condition that $\beta\setminus\gamma$ be a vertical strip is necessary.
 We show in \cite{ks-strips} that several other relations of geometric or of algebraic nature lie between the box and the dominance relations.
 If those two are equal, then all the relations coincide.

+We remark that partial orders on standard Young tableaux have been considered elsewhere, such as, notably, by Ta\c{s}kin in \cite{tas}.
+Note, though, that the posets defined there are defined on all SYTs of size $n$ at once.
+In fact, for three of the partial orders considered there (the weak, KL, and geometric orders), two non-equal fillings of the same shape are always incomparable \cite[Proposition 3.5]{tas}, so the restriction to SYT of fixed shape is not interesting.
+The order which Ta\c{s}kin refers to as chain order is similar to, but strictly weaker than, our dominance order (after transposition).

 We present two different proofs of Theorem~\ref{thm-main}.
 Both proofs are constructive.
 The first one, presented in Section \ref{section-first-proof}, shows connections of our problem with the Bruhat order in the symmetric group $S_n$ where $n=|\alpha|$.